-The apostle Paul said that something was taken away by being nailed to Jesus Christ’s cross.
-What was he referring to and how does it apply to us today?
+The apostle Paul said something was taken away by being nailed to the cross of Christ.
+What was he referring to?
+How does Colossians 2:14 apply to us today?

 Have you ever been frustrated by someone misrepresenting what you said by taking a few words out of context?
 Perhaps what the person quoted from you was accurate, but he left out most of what you said, thereby changing the meaning entirely.
 Unfortunately, this is what has happened with this scripture.